rtc-io/rtc-quickconnect/README.md

 a little.
 If you need something more stable, why not consider deploying an instance of the switchboard yourself - it's pretty easy :)

-## Handling Peer Disconnection

-__NOTE:__ This functionality is experimental and still in testing, it is recommended that you continue to use the `peer:leave` events at this stage.

-Since version `0.11` the following events are also emitted by quickconnect
-objects:

-- `peer:disconnect`
-- `%label%:close` where `%label%` is the label of the channel you provided in a `createDataChannel` call.

-Basically the `peer:disconnect` can be used as a more accurate version of the `peer:leave` message.
-While the `peer:leave` event triggers when the background signaller disconnects, the `peer:disconnect` event is trigger when the actual WebRTC peer connection is closed.

-At present (due to limited browser support for handling peer close events and the like) this is implemented by creating a heartbeat data channel which sends messages on a regular basis between the peers.
-When these messages are stopped being received the connection is considered closed.

 ## Reference

 ```